 Whereas in Thailand, you’ll probably have a shared bathroom, small room, no breakfast, springy bed and just a fan.

-The food is excellent in Mexico and whether you’re having a cheap street meal, or a nice plate of food at a restaurant, you’ll be happy with the portions and flavour.
+The food is excellent in Mexico and whether you’re having a cheap street meal, or a nice plate of food at a restaurant, you’ll be happy with the portion sizes and flavour.

 - Culinary Mayhem: A Market Tour in Mexico City